sdarlington/sdarlington.github.io/content/posts/2025-01-31-not-all-tech.md

 Unfortunately, I can't endorse the whole article, which is [Andreesen's famous piece](https://a16z.com/the-techno-optimist-manifesto/) about techno-optimism.
 He takes that positivity as a starting point and veers off into some nasty capitalistic hellscape.
 Not my thing at all.

 Do their vast riches distort and desensitise them?
-Can they no longer appreciate what it's like to like and work in the Real World?
+Can they no longer appreciate what it's like to live and work in the Real World?

 From a position of substantially less privilege[^3a]: